solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 For the sake of possible philosophical use; --- let the philosophical, and curious just preserve these facts in remembrance.

 For the sake of philological advantage; --- let the discerning weigh, and judge.
-For (if such things be,) what has so often come to pass, according to what is commonly called _the usual course of nature_; may most undoubtedly, henceforth, without any hesitating doubts, be believed to have been brought to pass, on an extraordinary occasion, in a still more tremendous mamner, by the immediate _fiat of the Almighty_.
+For (if such things be,) what has so often come to pass, according to what is commonly called _the usual course of nature_; may most undoubtedly, henceforth, without any hesitating doubts, be believed to have been brought to pass, on an extraordinary occasion, in a still more tremendous manner, by the immediate _fiat of the Almighty_.

 Let no man scoff; lest he drives away the means of real information. --- And let all men _watch_, for the increase of science. ---